deniselashlley/gatsby-netlify-cms/src/pages/mystory/index.md

   “Have you been ignoring or missing out on Life’s attempts to wake you up to your true self?“
 pageLink:
-  label: More on teaching philosophy
+  label: More about my teaching
   link: /teachings
 ---